Memory Population in Continual Learning via Outlier Elimination: Experimental Setup

 \subsection{Implementation Details}

-All experiments are run with 3 different seeds, with each seed inducing a different ordering of sequences.
-For MNIST we use a simple Neural Network with 2 linear layers of 512 and 256 units respectively.
-In the case of CIFAR-10 and CIFAR-100 we use a simple convolutional architecture proposed in \cite{mirzadeh2022architecture}, and multiplying the amount of channels of each layer by $N=1$.
-We use SGD as our optimizer with learning rate $0.001$, momentum $0.9$ and batch size $32$, unless otherwise mentioned.
-All methods are trained using Avalanche \cite{lomonaco2021avalanche}.
+All experiments are run with 3 different seeds, each inducing a different ordering of sequences.
+In the case of CIFAR-10 and CIFAR-100, we use a simple convolutional architecture proposed in \cite{mirzadeh2022architecture}.
+For CORe50, the simple convolutional architecture is insufficient, and we resort to using a reduced version of Resnet-18 architecture proposed in \cite{rebuffi2017icarl}, which is standard for these datasets in CL.
+The optimizer is SGD with a learning rate of $0.001$, momentum $0.9$, and batch size of $32$ unless otherwise mentioned.
+All methods are implemented and trained using Avalanche \cite{lomonaco2021avalanche}.
+Using Avalanche, we have also developed extra functions available in \url{github.com/JuliousHurtado/MOE}.

-We ran our experiments with different memory sizes and amounts of tasks.
-This in order to verify that the behavior found is robust to the selected hyper-parameters.
-Details can be found in the Appendix.
+We evaluate the average accuracy over the $T$ tasks after the sequential learning (Acc).
+We also measure forgetting (For), which tells us how much performance is lost on previous tasks after sequential learning.
+These metrics were both proposed by \cite{lopez2017gradient}.
+Equation \ref{eq:metrics_acc} and \ref{eq:metrics_for} shows the formulas for the metrics, where $A_{i,j}$ is the accuracy of task $i$ after training task $j$.